MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### bin()

-Instead of grouping rows by a specific column value, we can use the [bin()](./binfunction.md) function to divide the data into distinct ranges based on numeric or time values.
+Instead of grouping rows by a specific column value, use the [bin()](./binfunction.md) function to divide the data into distinct ranges based on numeric or time values.

 This example counts the number of storms that caused crop damage for each week in 2007.
 The `7d` argument represents a week, as the function requires a valid [timespan](scalar-data-types/timespan.md) value.